inactinique/zotero_topics/zotero_topic_modeling/docs/SPEAK_WITH_PDFS.md

 *Solution:* Processing time depends on the number and size of PDFs.
 Be patient with larger collections.

 **Issue: Poor quality answers**
 *Solution:* Try using Anthropic API for better results or a larger Ollama model.
-Also, make your questions more specific.
+Also, make your questions more specific and try adjusting the generation parameters.

 **Issue: Missing information in answers**
 *Solution:* The system can only answer based on information in your PDFs.
 If information is missing, it might not be in your documents.

 **Issue: Error regarding API key**
-*Solution:* Check that you've correctly set the environment variable with your API key.
+*Solution:* Check that you've correctly set the environment variable with your API key or entered it in the Welcome dialog.

 **Issue: Can't connect to Ollama**
 *Solution:* Make sure Ollama is running and the model you selected is downloaded.
 You can pull models with `ollama pull model_name`.